Former Commissioner of U.S. Customs and Border Protection (retired)

 Mr. Kerlikowske oversees the dual U.S. Customs and Border Protection mission of protecting national security objectives while promoting economic prosperity and security.
-As Commissioner, he runs the largest federal law enforcement agency and second largest revenue collecting source in the federal government.
+As Commissioner, he runs the largest federal law enforcement agency and the second largest revenue collecting source in the federal government.
 Most recently, he served as Director of the White House Office of National Drug Control Policy.

 Mr. Kerlikowske brings four decades of law enforcement and drug policy experience to the position.
 He formerly served nine years as the Chief of Police for Seattle, Washington.